Importance of Sleep

 - Stop using screens (TV, phone, tablet, computer) 2 hours before going to bed.

 It is important to follow these simple rules consistently.
-And you will notice results very soon.
+And you will notice the results very soon.

 There have been conducted experiments where individuals with disturbed day rhythms went camping and did not use artificial lights.